Girl with the Golden Panties: Plot

 Flashbacks tell the story of Luis during his younger years.
 He was smitten with both Mari and Soledad.
-He was at first courting Mari, but one dark night, he made love to Soledad thinking that she was her sister.
+He was at first courting Mari, but one dark night, he had sex with Soledad thinking that she was her sister.
 The incident eventually led him to marry Soledad.
 Their marriage was not happy, in spite of Soledad's efforts, and she ended up leaving him.
 Later on, Mari had a one-night stand with Luis at a time which she was drinking excessively.
 However, shortly after, she married José Maria Tey, Luis's close friend, and they later had Mariana.

 As she offers to type the manuscript, Mariana realizes that her uncle has fabricated and altered several facts and events in his memoir.
 Slowly, Mariana's taunting and teasing breaks down Luis's barriers and she becomes more interested in him.
 Elmyr is also revealed to be female, with both Mariana and Elmyr having male lovers whom they bring to the house.
 One night, while Mariana is out in the town, Luis expels Elmyr from the house after he discovers that Elmyr is a woman, finding her naked having sex with a young man.
 Mariana is initially very upset by her friend's departure, but calms down knowing that Elmyr is safe in Ibiza.
 Alone with Luis, Mariana seduces him; Luis succumbs to his niece's advances and they have sex.

 Worried about what he might say about her in his memoirs, Mari visits Luis and reveals that Mariana is his daughter, conceived from their one-night-stand.
 Overwhelmed with guilt for his act of incest, Luis retires to his room and tries to commit suicide by shooting himself, but only manages to wound his hand.
 As Mariana and Mari go to help him, Luis asks Mariana if her mother told her that she is his daughter; she simply replies, "So what?" as she tends to his wound.